Samarth-S09/pp_mobile/README.md

 ## 📤 Deployment
 To build and deploy the mobile module:
+1. Install **Expo Go** from the App Store (iOS) or Google Play Store (Android).
-1. Open project in VS Code
+2. Open project in VS Code.
-2. Go to terminal
+3. Go to terminal.
-3. Go to root folder pp_mobile
+4. Navigate to the root folder `pp_mobile`.
-4. Run command npm i
+5. Run command `npm install` to install dependencies.
-5. Run command npx expo start
+6. Run command `npx expo start` to start the development server.
-6. Scan the QR on EXPO GO app to run the app
+7. Scan the QR code on the **Expo Go** app to run the app on your mobile device.
-7. Press <a> for emulator
-8. Creds - samarth@gmail.com  Pass - samarth@99
+8. Press `a` to run on the Android emulator.
+9. Press `i` to run on the iOS emulator.
+10. Expo Go SDK version: **52**.

 ---